 Information on how to become an authenticated user of the web service as well as the Terms and Conditions for use, including mandatory data fields and data validation requirements, can be obtained by contacting email@example.com

-The Proposal Automated Lodging System is due to go-live around 15 May 2023.
+The Proposal Automated Lodging System is now Live.